 - I do find it confusing how some benefits are May through December, some are May through July, some are June through August, etc.; they sure aren’t making this easy to keep track of

-- Some might be confused about why the Amex Gold Card doesn’t have any extra perks; presumably Amex feels the card is compelling enough as is, since it offers 4x points at restaurants and supermarkets, offers a $10 monthly dining credit at select restaurants, etc.
+- Some might be confused about why the Amex Gold Card doesn’t have any extra perks; presumably Amex feels the card is compelling enough as is, since it offers 4x points at restaurants globally and U.S. supermarkets, offers a $10 monthly dining credit at select restaurants, etc.

 These are some awesome new perks from Amex.
 While not all cards are benefiting equally here, personally I’m especially excited about the new Amex Platinum perk, as well as being able to use my Hilton Aspire credit at restaurants.